fruxefarms/FruxePi/docs/headless_rpi.md

-# Headless Raspberry Pi + FruxePi Setup
+# Headless Raspberry Pi setup + FruxePi install
 A short guide on how to set up a headless Raspberry Pi to run the FruxePi application.

 ## Download latest Raspian release